Key mixed migration characteristics

 Main drivers and motivation for migration

-Puntland has a government-estimated population of 2.4 million, 65% of which are nomadic.
+Puntland has a government-estimated population of 2.4 million, 65% of whom are nomadic.
 It declared itself an ‘autonomous state’ within Somalia in 1998.
-Subsequently the UNDP does not compile the poverty and development indices for the area.
+The UNDP does not compile the poverty and development indices for the area.
 Poverty, insecurity and reported political-bases oppression in Ethiopia’s Ogaden region and South Central Somalia contribute to the surge in number of migrants flowing into Puntland.

-A vibrant money transfer network and a flourishing smuggling network/ organized crime combine to make Puntland attractive for migrants of mixed flow.
+A vibrant money transfer network and a flourishing smuggling network exhibiting elements of organized crime combine to make Puntland attractive for mixed migrants.

 As a country of mixed migration origin

-Puntland is a country of origin for Somali migrants especially young and unemployed youths who choose to migrate to the Middle East and Europe in search of better livelihoods, but not in high numbers.
+Puntland is a country of origin for Somali migrants especially young and unemployed youths who choose to migrate to the Middle East and Europe in search of better livelihoods.
+The numbers of migrants originating from Puntland are however significantly less than migrants from Ethiopia and South Central Somalia.

 As a country of mixed migration destination

-Most of those coming to Puntland are seeking escape from harsh, oppressive and undesirable conditions elsewhere (mainly South Somalia and Ethiopia).
+Most of those coming to Puntland are seeking escape from harsh, oppressive and undesirable conditions elsewhere (mainly South Central Somalia and Ethiopia).
 They use Puntland as a transit territory to Yemen and the Gulf States.
 Some seek employment as casual labourers or domestic servants but this is mostly temporary to save enough money for the journey to Yemen.
 Many migrants have to work for over a year in Puntland to make enough money for the journey to Yemen.
+The Migration Response Centre (MRC) in Bossaso recorded increasing numbers (in the hundreds) of Somali returns from Yemen arriving in Bossaso.

 As a country of mixed migration transit